claxcoding/elt-pipeline-weather-forecast/README.md

 ### 2. Run the Notebook
 #### Execute all cells sequentially.
 This will:
-- Fetch historical and current weather data,
+- Fetch historical and current weather data
-- Load data into BigQuery,
+- Load data into BigQuery
-- Run transformations and train a Random Forest model,
+- Run transformations and train a Random Forest model
-- Store prediction results back into BigQuery.
+- Store prediction results back into BigQuery

 ### 3. View Results
 After completion, explore the predictions stored in your BigQuery dataset or extend the project with visualization tools.